Cantera/cantera-website/pages/tutorials/cti/cti-syntax.rst

    .. class:: lead

-      CTI is the human-readable input format for Cantera, and we describe it's syntax here
+      CTI is the legacy human-readable input format for Cantera, and we describe it's syntax here

+      Note that the legacy CTI input file format will be deprecated in Cantera 2.6 and fully replaced by the YAML input file format in Cantera 3.0.

 Input File Syntax
 =================